Mental Health Europe is not responsible for the content of external events featured on this calendar

 May 6 @ 11 h 00 min - 11 h 40 min

 When people argue that rising immigration is part of a deliberate plan by political elites to reshape society and replace existing populations, it can be difficult to make sense of this belief.
-Those who hold this view may feel they are simply seeing patterns that others miss, and their certainty can grow stronger when they find others who seem to confirm it.
+Those who hold this view may feel they are simply seeing patterns that others miss, and their certainty can grow stronger when they find others who confirm it.

-In this 30-minute webinar, Professor Richard Bentall and Dr Almudena Trucharte will explore these cases through an interview-style conversation, linked to the IN-MIND project (Horizon Europe Marie Skłodowska-Curie Action), opening a compassionate conversation about the grey area in between.
+In this 40-minute webinar, Professor Richard Bentall and Dr Almudena Trucharte will explore these cases through an interview-style conversation, linked to the IN-MIND project (Horizon Europe Marie Skłodowska-Curie Action), opening a compassionate conversation about the grey area in between.

 Registration is free and can be completed via the following link: